nginx/unit-docs/source/news/2022/unit-1.29.0-released.rst

-With Unit 1.29.0, we support the cgroup V2 API to provide the ability to place each application into its own cgroup or have multiple applications in a single crgroup.
+With Unit 1.29.0, we support the cgroup V2 API to provide the ability to place each application into its own cgroup or have multiple applications in a single cgroup.
 The following configuration illustrates the newly added configuration
 syntax:

 .. code-block:: json